 Option #1.
 Re-Sync the iCloud Contacts

-Go to Settings> iCloud > Contacts on your iPhone and turn the contacts off first.
-A window pops up indicating what would you like to do with the previously synced iCloud contacts on your iPhone.
-Choose "Delete from My iPhone"
+Go to Settings > iCloud > Contacts on your iPhone and turn the contacts off first.
+A window pops up indicating what you would like to do with the previously synced iCloud contacts on your iPhone.
+Choose "Delete from My iPhone".

 Then re-turn on the contacts.
 All your contacts stored in iCloud will re-sync to your iPhone.